LLM Security: Enterprise Risks, Frameworks, and Secure Deployment Patterns

 - One-click review band for medium-risk actions.
 Escalate with reason codes outside the band.

-RAG Security and Secure RAG for Enterprise Search
+RAG Security & Secure Retrieval for Enterprise Search

 - Curate and sign sources.
 Ban unknown write paths.
 Quarantine new feeds until checked.